greenwaltc/kellogg-music-match/README.md

 # 🎵 Kellogg Music Match

-A professional full-stack music taste matching application designed for Kellogg students, featuring Go backend with Ticketmaster integration, Angular frontend, PostgreSQL database with scientific PWO distance metric, and automated infrastructure deployment.
+A professional full-stack music taste matching application for Kellogg students.
+It features a Go backend, Angular frontend, PostgreSQL database, real-time concert discovery, and a **rank-weighted overlap similarity engine** with Spotify time‑range awareness.
+(The original scientific PWO distance PostgreSQL function is still available for historical/analytical comparison but is no longer used for live match scoring.)

 ├── pulumi/              # Infrastructure as Code (Pulumi) ├── database/            # Flyway migrations and configuration